Please Follow the rules or your track may not be qualified

 - Collaborators need only vote once.
 In other words, you vote as if you are one person.

 - You are free to vote if you participated in the competition.
-If you did NOT participate, you may vote, as long as they have more than 40 KVR forum posts prior to the competition start, or participated in that month's contest.
+If you did NOT participate, you may vote, as long as they have more than 40 KVR forum posts prior to the competition start

 - Voting is mandatory for participants (disqualification if not voted).
 ALL tracks must be scored, and if you don't, you'll be DISQUALIFIED.